publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

 This key explicitly marks countries as NOT supported.
 This might be the case if there is a conflict between how software is working and a specific law, process or technology.
-All countries are specified using lowercase (*deprecated*) or uppercase ISO 3166-1 alpha-2 two-letter country codes.
+All countries are specified using uppercase ISO 3166-1 alpha-2 two-letter country codes.

 Key ``intendedAudience/scope``
 ''''''''''''''''''''''''''''''